VenkataBhaskarr/TechnicalBlogs/Appwrite.md

 First of all we need to access appwrite SDK through the config files.

-To initilize the appwrite SDK we can use Client/Server object form the appwrite package which in return takes two argument one is the endpoint url of our project and the project ID itself in order to initilize all appwrite services to that project
+To initialize the appwrite SDK we can use Client/Server object form the appwrite package which in return takes two argument one is the endpoint url of our project and the project ID itself in order to initialize all appwrite services to that project

 ```
 const client = new Client();